 Although the integral and inverse methods for mode fitting give very similar results when there are many degrees of freedom and equal vertical spacing, that is not the case for mooring data.
 The integral method is typically used with CTD profiles that have a very fine and uniform vertical spacing (Lee et al., 2006), whereas an inverse is typically used for current meters that have only a few instruments on each mooring at unequal vertical spacing.
-The dynamic height moorings have much greater vertical res-
+The dynamic height moorings have much greater vertical resolution (12-24) than is typical for current meter moorings (usually 3-5 in the database used by Wunsch, 1997).
+In fact, all of the Rapid/MOCHA moorings meet exacting criteria given by Wunsch (1997), compared with none of the records in his database: being in deep water, having at least 6 instruments, and lasting 2 years or longer in total.
+Technical reasons prevent a single mooring from being deployed for longer than 2 years (typically 1-1.5 years for Rapid/MOCHA moorings), but redeployments over multiple years will still capture intermittent but strong signals and provide a good temporal average of periods shorter than the deployment duration.
+Calculating time-averages over each deployment period will reduce the intensity of signals with periods longer than a year, but such signals would still show up as near-linear trends in each deployment.

-- olution (12-24) than is typical for current meter moorings (usually 3-5 in the database used by Wunsch, 1997).
-In fact, all of the RAPID/MOCHA moorings meet exacting criteria given by Wunsch (1997), compared with none of the records in his database: being in deep water, having at least 6 instruments, and lasting 2 yr or longer.
-Technical reasons prevent a single mooring from being deployed for longer than 2 yr (typically - 10 1-1.5 yr for RAPID/MOCHA moorings), but redeployments over multiple years will still capture intermittent but strong signals and provide a good temporal average of periods shorter than the deployment duration.
-Calculating time-averages over each deployment period will reduce the intensity of signals with periods longer than a year, but such signals would still show up as near-linear trends in each deployment. - 15 - The mode fit to p'r is expressed as where the notation $\hat{\cdot}$ indicates the value obtained by inversion, M is the number of modes included in the fit, and e is random error in measurements or the fit.
-The barotropic mode is n = 0, while the highest baroclinic mode is M - 1.
-The inverse results using flat-bottomed modes are satisfactory at all stations when M = 5, where our criteria are explained in detail below in Sect.
-5. When using KB modes we use M = 2, that is only the depth-uniform mode and the first KB baroclinic mode, because only the first KB baroclinic mode can be calculated at all stations.
+The mode fit to p'r is expressed as

-$$\widehat{p_r}'(z,t) = \sum{n=0}^{M-1} \widehat{P_n}(t) F_n(z) = p_r'(z,t) + \epsilon,$$
+$$\widehat{p_r}'(z,t) = \sum{n=0}^{M-1} \widehat{P}n(t) F_n(z) = p_r'(z,t) + \epsilon,$$ (13)